salvadormrf/twitter-wars/README.md

   -
   -
   - Next iterations
-  - check in what language the tweet is (some tweets are not not in English...)
+  - check in what language the tweet is (some tweets are not in English...)
   - Use a dictionary of people name's. (some tweets words are about famous people...)